etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-change-the-size-of-a-column.md

 ## Overview

 This section explains **how to change the size of a column** inside the database.
-It enables the user to have a certain amount of flexibility within his/her database.
+It enables the user to have a certain amount of flexibility within the database.

-## Recommended articles

-Before reading this guide, it is necessary to have a proper understanding of Etendo Modularity concept and how to create and package a module.

-!!!info
-    In case you are working with configuration scripts or templates on a regular basis, visit [How to Create a Configuration Script](../../etendo-classic/how-to-guides/How_To_Create_a_Configuration_Script.md).

 ## Execution Steps

-In Etendo you are able to **change the size of a column**.
-To achieve this you must follow the following steps:
+In Etendo, it is possible to **change the size of a column**.
+To achieve this, these steps must be followed:

-  1. Create a template and set its status as _In Development_.
+  1. Create a template and set its status as **In Development**.
   2. Modify the column size within the database with the **ALTER TABLE** SQL command.

     !!!info